lblod/app-lpdc-digitaal-loket/docs/adr/0015-atomic-update-query.md

 ## Consequences

-This solution is limited as it does not let us preform read and write operations across multiple aggregates within a single transaction.
+This solution is limited as it does not let us perform read and write operations across multiple aggregates within a single transaction.
+Virtuoso does not support having a transaction in which you can do multiple insert and delete operations that combined behave in a ACID fashion.